 Pecan Street invented a way to transform old, analog water meters into internet-connected devices that can identify how water is used and detect minuscule water leaks.

 More than 25 water utilities and universities have joined forces with Pecan Street through the University Municipal Water Consortium, where they are harnessing the power of advanced technologies, cloud computing, and data-intensive field research to accelerate water conservation and availability solutions.

 As more cities pursue low-carbon strategies, our transportation sector will become increasingly electric – from passenger cars to buses and shuttles.
 That means utilities, researchers, and policy-makers need a better understanding of how our grid will be impacted and what steps we should take to prepare for this shift.
 Through public-private partnerships, Pecan Street is conducting research of residential EV adoption, vehicle-to-grid integration, and the electrification of public transit.

-Soil is already the globe’s largest carbon sink.
-Globally, it contains more than 2 trillion metric tons of carbon – more than three times the carbon as is in our atmosphere.
-And scientists believe we can store much more carbon in cropland around the world.
+Globally, soils contain more than 2 trillion metric tons of carbon – more than three times the carbon as is in our atmosphere.
+And scientists believe we can store much more carbon in cropland soils around the world.

 But first, we must quantify its potential, create financial incentives for farmers to participate in this change, and develop tools and standards to measure its progress in order to scale soil carbon storage efforts.
 The Digital Dirt initiative will draw on Pecan Street’s expertise to overcome these hurdles.